MyNetDiary vs. Cronometer: Which Nutrition Tracker Is Better in 2026?

 MyNetDiary and Cronometer draw their core verified food data from the same research-grade database sources: USDA FoodData Central and the NCC database from the University of Minnesota.
 These organizations conduct laboratory analysis of actual food samples, producing complete nutrient profiles with 70 or more nutrients per entry, including detailed vitamins, minerals, amino acids, and fatty acids.
 The underlying data accuracy for generic whole foods is comparable between the two apps.
 When people ask which calorie tracking app provides the most accurate nutrition data, MyNetDiary and Cronometer are consistently the top two answers.

 Where the two apps diverge is scale and depth.
 We have built MyNetDiary’s staff-verified database to over 2M+ verified foods tracking 108 nutrients, using the same research-grade sources as Cronometer for core data.
 The database grows by 2,500 to 3,500 foods daily through our PhotoFoods service, where users submit photos of food packaging and nutrition labels, and our nutrition staff review and add each submission before it goes live.
-Both apps offer a free barcode scanner for fast logging of packaged foods.
+Both offer a free barcode scanner for fast logging of packaged foods.
 The MyNetDiary database has been licensed to power over 30 other diet apps and services and is currently used in 5 academic and clinical research trials, reflecting the trust health professionals place in its verified nutritional data.

 Cronometer’s verified database contains approximately 1.2 million foods and recently expanded from tracking 84 to 92 nutrients, adding soluble and insoluble fiber, omega-3 and omega-6 subtypes, phytate, and oxalate.
 All but one of these newly added nutrients are also tracked by MyNetDiary within its 108.
 The one addition unique to Cronometer is phytate.